-Figure 14 shows the percentage of worked arrests with attained ROSC per year from 2011-12 to 2022-23.
+Figure 14 shows the percentage of worked arrests with attained ROSC per year from 2011-12 to 2023-24.
 The shaded red area shows the COVID-19 'lockdown' time period.
-The dotted grey line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+The dashed central line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.

-Figure 15 shows a funnel plot of worked OHCA with attained ROSC vs number of worked OHCA per Health Board during the single year 2022-23.
-The dotted grey line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+Figure 15 shows a funnel plot of worked OHCA with attained ROSC vs number of worked OHCA per Health Board during the single year 2023-24.
+The dashed central line shows the national mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.